rriquelme/latex_begginer/README.md

+# Explanation:
-# This is a file of things that must be on your latex files (as a reference) if you are a beginner.
+- This is a file of things that must be on your latex files (as a reference) if you are a beginner.